midnjerry/bb-oftl-hrd/README.md

 All league statistics organized by Race.
 Have fun!

 ######Tournaments
 Join a Tournament or browse through previous winners.
+Tournaments can be created for 4 to 64 players.
+You can limit participants by TV (tournament value), number of matches played, or by Race.
+Teams can be seeded by: Adjusted Win Percentage (AWP), Rating , TV or custom ordering.
+Upload a pic of the trophy and write some great fluff to hype the Tournament up!

 ######Coach's Page
 Manage / customize your teams, create tournaments, claim a new team.

 ######OFL Pick'Em
 Put your money where your mouth is!
-Bet on weekly matches held at the OFL.  (www.oldworldfootball.com)
+Bet on weekly matches held at the OFL.  (www.oldworldfootball.com)  Make a prediction and bet more or less by dragging each match higher or lower.
+When you're done selecting, submit your choices.
+Compete to become the next Oracle of the Pitch!